fg-research/website/docs/_sources/blog/general/posts/equity-trend-prediction-automl.rst.txt

 .. raw:: html

     <p>
-    For the MACD we use periods of 12 and 26, while for all the other indicators we use a period of 10.
     Note that we use the same technical indicators as in <a href="#references">[1]</a>.
+    For the MACD we use periods of 12 days and 26 days, while for all the other indicators we use a period of 10 days.
     </p>

 ******************************************